-A WARNING: Failure to position the parts in accordance with these diagrams or failure to use only parts specifically approved with this heater may result in property damage or personal injury.
+A WARNING: Failure to position the parts in accordance with these diagrams or failure to use only parts included may result in property damage or personal injury.

-CAUTION: After installation and periodically thereafter, check to ensure that no flame comes in contact with any log.
-With the heater set to high, check to see if flames contact any log.
-If so, reposition logs according to the log installation instructions in this manual.
-Flames contacting logs will create soot.
+CAUTION: After installation, and periodically thereafter, check to ensure that no flame comes in contact with any log.
+With the heater set to High, check to see if flames contact any log.
+If so,